 You may have painful swelling in the head of your penis or in the whole organ.

 Your doctor can usually figure out if you have one of these conditions by listening to you describe your symptoms and with an exam.
 They have probably seen cases like yours many times, so there’s no need to be embarrassed or shy.

 Phimosis.
 You can get treatment in an outpatient office by a urologist.
-How he treats you depends on the severity of your condition.
-He will also consider the cause of the problem and ask what kind of solutions you prefer.
+How they treat you depends on the severity of your condition.
+They will also consider the cause of the problem and ask what kind of solutions you prefer.

 They may recommend: